Professor Thomas Phillips

 Summary

-Awarded an NIHR Clinical Doctoral Research Fellowship, he obtained a Doctorate in Addiction Science at King's College London, undertaking the epidemiological analysis of alcohol use disorders within emergency departments. (https://www.dev.fundingawards.nihr.ac.uk/award/CDRF%202009-81) Professor Phillips has expanded this research to examine the impact of length of stay (LOS) on alcohol withdrawal hospital readmissions and self-discharges among emergency admissions to acute hospital admissions.
+Previously, Prof Phillips was awarded an NIHR Clinical Doctoral Research Fellowship and obtained a Doctorate in Addiction Science at King's College London, undertaking the epidemiological analysis of alcohol use disorders within emergency departments. (https://www.dev.fundingawards.nihr.ac.uk/award/CDRF%202009-81).
+This work has continued to be expanded to help address care pathways for alcohol use disorders within acute hospitals and support the development and implementation of alcohol care teams and alcohol assertive outreach treatment.
 He was Chief Investigator on the FASTer Access to Alcohol Treatment Study exploring the utility of short alcohol screening tests to identify alcohol use disorders within emergency departments.

 Outputs available https://hull-repository.worktribe.com/person/713284/thomas-phillips/outputs